Legal Aid: An Essential Tool in Overdose Prevention

 .

 The Harm Reduction Project is at risk of losing funding by the end of 2026.
 Without sustained support, hundreds of people will lose access to the legal services that help them stay housed, employed, and on the path to recovery.
+Not only that, but we believe this essential tool in overdose prevention should be available statewide to all who need it.
+Help us secure funding in your community by telling others about work.
+You can also donate to Legal Action to support our work.

 Your donation can: